ray-project/ray/doc/source/data/creating-datastreams.rst

 * local and distributed in-memory data, and
 * local and external storage systems (local disk, cloud storage, HDFS, etc.).

-This guide surveys the many ways to create a ``Datastream``.
-If none of these meet your needs, please reach out to us on `Discourse <https://discuss.ray.io/>`__ or open a feature request on the `Ray GitHub repo <https://github.com/ray-project/ray>`__, and check out our :ref:`guide for implementing a custom datasource <custom_datasources>` if you're interested in rolling your own integration!

 .. _datastream_generate_data:

 -------------------------